maliput/maliput_documentation/docs/developer_guidelines.rst

 ==========

-``maliput`` packages adhere to `semantic versioning <https://semver.org/>`_ and will follow as much as possible `ROS2 developer guide <https://docs.ros.org/en/foxy/Contributing/Developer-Guide.html>`_ .
+``maliput`` packages adhere to `semantic versioning <https://semver.org/>`_ and will follow as much as possible the `ROS2 developer guide <https://docs.ros.org/en/foxy/Contributing/Developer-Guide.html>`_ .

 API Stability
 -------------

-API stability will not adhere to the tick-tock deprecation strategy (see `ROS2 developer guide <https://docs.ros.org/en/foxy/Contributing/Developer-Guide.html#deprecation-strategy>`_ ).
 A developer should expect API changes between two consecutive major releases.
+API stability will **not** adhere to the tick-tock deprecation strategy (see `ROS2 developer guide <https://docs.ros.org/en/foxy/Contributing/Developer-Guide.html#deprecation-strategy>`_ ).

 Branches and tags for releases
 ------------------------------